SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Methods

 \paragraph{Weighted residual in $k$-space.} Let $w^{(t)} \in \mathbb{R}^{H\times W}$ be a nonnegative weight map defined in $k$-space (broadcast across coils), with $w^{(t)}\!=\!0$ on unsampled locations.
 We form a weighted residual

 and replace \eqref{eq:dc_grad_standard} by

 yielding the SWDC update $z^{(t)} \;=\; x^{(t)} - \tau_t\, g^{(t)}_{\mathrm{SWDC}}$.
 When $w^{(t)}\!=\!M$, \eqref{eq:swdc_grad} recovers the standard DC.
-Empirical evidence suggests that the parameter $\tau_t$ may be assigned a value of 1 without compromising the efficacy of the sampling-aware capability.
-As shown in Fig.~\ref{fig:swdc}, the SWDC module learns distinct weight maps tailored to uniform, Gaussian, and radial sampling patterns.
+As shown in \cref{fig:swdc}, the SWDC module learns distinct weight maps tailored to uniform, Gaussian, and radial sampling patterns.
+The learnable weight $w^{(t)}$ is initialized at maximum resolution $H{\times}W$ and center-cropped to match $y$; we maintain distinct $w_s^{(t)}$ for each sampling pattern $s$ to enable pattern-specific DC.
+A detailed justification of SWDC over classical density compensation is provided in the supplementary material.

-\paragraph{Construction of $w^{(t)}$.} The learnable parameter $w^{(t)}$ is initialized with maximum dimension $H\times W$, and a center crop is applied to match the dimensions of $y$.
-Our objective is to enable $w^{(t)}$ to accurately represent the sampling density and emphasize the central k-space region.
-To enhance sampling awareness further, we develop distinct $w_s^{(t)}$ for varying sampling patterns $s$ (uniform, Gaussian, radial, etc.).
-This approach enables sampling-pattern-specific DC layers.